 I recently read Ray Dalio’s Principles.
-It’s a heavy book with real wisdom at its core.
+It’s a heavy book with real wisdom at its core and I would recommend it to everyone but particularly those who find themselves in leadership positions.
 One of its core principles is the idea of radical open mindedness.
 About leadership actively surrounding themselves with people who disagree, question and pose alternatives.
 However it also states that the people who argue these points need to be equally intelligent, confident with the information they put forward and be informed.

 I’ve spent a lot of my life in leadership meetings and wonder if this exists in education.